 about

-Prior KU Leuven, I earned my PhD in computational linguistics at Uppsala University (🇸🇪), supervised by Joakim Nivre and Anders Søgaard.
+Before that, I earned my PhD in computational linguistics at Uppsala University (Sweden), supervised by Joakim Nivre and Anders Søgaard.
 My dissertation focused on the syntactic knowledge encoded by language models, investigated through the lens of dependency parsing (available here).
-Before my PhD, I graduated from the EM-LCT program, where I spent my first year at the University of Groningen (🇳🇱) and my second year at the the University of the Basque Country (🇪🇸).
-I grew up in Western Massachusetts (🇺🇸).

 publications